 #6 Be Careful With Libraries

-Your mobile apps developer should be double careful when making use of 3rd party libraries.
+Your mobile apps maker should be double careful when making use of 3rd party libraries.

 They should test their code thoroughly before making it part of your mobile application.